 Cigarette butts and discarded matches can smolder, even if they seem to be completely out.
 Make a habit of soaking them with water and discarding them safely (along with anything else used to light a fire) instead of tossing them on the ground.

 If a firework fails to ignite properly, don't try to relight it.
 There is always a chance it will go off during the attempt.
-Instead, the National Council on Fireworks Safety recommends waiting at least 20 minutes, then soaking the dud in a bucket of water.
+Instead, wait at least 20 minutes, then soak the dud in a bucket of water.
 To keep the soaked dud from drying out and presenting a further hazard, double-bag it before disposing in the household garbage.